best biceps workout

 In a regular Dumbbell Curl, a classic arm exercise, the contraction peaks at the midpoint of the movement and then dies off.
 When we add a band to it, the tension picks up right where it dies off and it continues to the end range of the movement at shoulder level.

-EXERCISE NOTES: Perform three sets of the Banded Dumbbell Curl to failure, resting in between sets.
-Choose moderate weights that are a bit less than your 10 -12RM, realizing that adding the band will make this exercise more difficult.
+Perform three sets of the Banded Dumbbell Curl to failure, resting in between sets.
+Choose moderate weights that are a bit less than your 10 -12RM, realizing that adding the band will make this fantastic exercise more difficult.

 4.)
 STRETCH REFLEX – BEGINNING OF range of MOTION

 This biceps move also serves another purpose.
-Because of the position of the arm back behind the body, we’ve just placed a little more stress on the long muscle heads of the biceps because it’s on more stretch.
+Because of the position of the arm back behind the body in this incline curl, we’ve just placed a little more stress on the long muscle heads of the biceps because it’s in more of a stretched position.

 INCLINE DUMMBELL CURL

-We can take further advantage of the long muscle heads being on stretch using another intensity technique, which is actively contracting the triceps.
+We can take further advantage of the long muscle heads being on stretch using another intensity technique, which is actively contracting the triceps during specific dumbbell bicep exercises.

 I recommend that you include this exercise and technique in every dumbbell bicep workout.

-EXERCISE NOTES: Perform Incline Dumbbell Curls for three sets to failure, resting in between sets.
+Perform Incline Dumbbell Curls for three sets to failure, taking rest periods in between sets.

 5.)
 INTENSITY, SHOULDER ROTATION AND BRACHIALIS

-We’re going to wrap up this Perfect Biceps Workout with our Dumbbell Biceps Curl Trifecta using a couple exercises that will fulfill different goals.
+We’re going to wrap up this advanced workout with our Dumbbell Biceps Curl Trifecta using a couple dumbbell curl variations that will fulfill different goals.

-We’ve got three exercises that are going to do three different things for us:
+We’ve got three dumbbell exercises that are going to do three different things for us:

-The first piece of this combo is the Supinated Cross Body Curl which allows us to preferentially hit the long muscle heads of the biceps.
+The first one of these curl variants is the Supinated Cross Body Curl, a fantastic exercise which allows us to preferentially hit the long muscle heads of the biceps.

 SUPINATED CROSS BODY CURL